ExMember/exmember.github.io/_drafts/2026-05-09-my-vanlife-dream.md

 Want to
 be somewhere
 very early?
-Disneyland?
+Want to
+be at Disneyland
+when the gates open?
+Want to
+arrive at
-The Long Beach Marathon?
+the Long Beach Marathon
-Mom's surgery?
+with time for breakfast
+and a warm up
+before the start?

-Drive
+Drive in
 the night before.
 Sleep in
 your own bed.